 This course introduces the student to radiological technology to assure that dental professionals who expose patients to radiation for diagnostic purposes meet radiological health standards.
-Emphasis will be placed on radiation physics, biological effects of radiation, function of dental x-ray equipment, quality and interpretation of x-ray films and darkroom techniques.
-Students will be taught techniques for producing dental radiographs of acceptable diagnostic quality.
-Technical skills will be developed on manikins before students demonstrate competence in a clinical setting.
+Emphasis will be placed on radiation physics, biological effects of radiation, function of dental x-ray equipment, quality and interpretation of x-ray exposures and processing/scanning techniques.
+Students will be taught techniques for producing digital dental radiographs of acceptable diagnostic quality.
+Technical skills will be are developed on manikins before students demonstrate competence in a clinical setting.
 (2 hour lecture/2 hour laboratory.)
 Prerequisites: CH 101.
 This course is open to students enrolled in the Dental Hygiene Program.
 Major requirement.